aakshmn/ratmap/README.md

 ### Requirements
 - **Modern Web Browser:** RatMap runs best on modern browsers that comfortably handle up to 200MB of data.
-- **No Password Required:** Password protection has been removed for easier access.

 ### Video Walkthrough
 A walkthrough and demo of RatMap (v0.1) is available.
 Even though it is an older version, the functionality and principles still hold.
 There are chapters so that you can jump to topics of interest.